livelstorborg/FYS-STK4155/project2/README.md

 ## Output

-All generated figures are saved in a folder `figs/`, that is generated automatically when running the scripts or the notebook.
+All generated figures are saved in a folder `figs/`, that is generated automatically when running the cells in the notebook.

 ## Dependencies